swt30/thesis/chapters/01-introduction/01-introduction.md

   --- *Data from [www.exoplanets.org](http://www.exoplanets.org)*
 ](exoplanet-discoveries){#fig:exoplanet-discoveries}

-\begin{marginfigure}
+![
-  \includegraphics{radius-separation}
+  Different detection techniques find planets with different properties.
-  \caption[Different detection techniques find planets with different properties] {Different detection techniques find planets with different properties.
   Radial velocity planets are often larger and further from the star than transiting planets.
-This is because different methods are biased in different ways: short-period planets are favoured by the transit method while massive planets are favoured by the radial velocity method. --- \emph{Data from \href{www.exoplanets.org}{http://www.exoplanets.org}}}
-  \label{fig:radius-separation}
+  This is because different methods are biased in different ways: short-period planets are favoured by the transit method while massive planets are favoured by the radial velocity method. --- *Data from [www.exoplanets.org](http://www.exoplanets.org)*
-\end{marginfigure}
+](radius-separation){#fig:radius-separation}

 ### The field is driven by observations